 Ornek is a member of AI4ALL, a non-profit organization dedicated to making AI and robotics development more inclusive.
 She has been recognized at events such as the European Youth Awards and the Global Women in Tech Awards, and won first place in the 2021 Bosphorus Robotics Cup.

-Ornek began thinking about developing a robotic guide dog after her dog, Korsan, passed away.
-While traveling in France, she observed how guide dogs assisted their owners, and she wanted to provide the visually impaired with a companion that was not limited by age or health.
-"I started thinking that if a visually impaired person lost their dog, they not only lost their best friend, but also their eyes," she said.
+Ornek began thinking about developing a robotic guide dog after the death of her dog, Korsan.
+While traveling in France, she observed how guide dogs assisted their owners, and she wanted to provide visually impaired people with a companion without age or health restrictions.
+She said, "I began to think that if visually impaired people lose their dog, they not only lose their best friend, but they also lose their eyes."

 In addition to guide dogs, Ornek has built several other robots, including BB4All, which is designed to prevent bullying by providing real-time notifications and health monitoring capabilities.